 The IRS may challenge the reasonableness of compensation a business pays to its owners and other related parties under a variety of situations.
-This article explains the factors to consider when evaluating compensation paid by C corporations and pass-through entities, including S corporations, partnerships, and limited liability companies (LLCs) treated as partnerships for tax purposes.
+This article explains the factors to consider when evaluating reasonable compensation paid by C corporations and pass-through entities, including S corporations, partnerships, and limited liability companies (LLCs) treated as partnerships for tax purposes.

 Internal Revenue Code Section 162 allows the deduction of ordinary and necessary business expenses, including reasonable compensation.
 Sec.
 162 defines reasonable compensation as the amount that would ordinarily be paid for like services by like organizations in like circumstances.